Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The EBITDA is a measure of a Chesapeake Energy's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$8.6 billion|

 |Market capitalisation||$10.7 billion|

 TTM: trailing 12 months

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Chesapeake Energy Corporation.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Chesapeake Energy.